 View site

-• Bolga, 2019: Narrative Made conducted a research field trip to the Upper East Region of Ghana for a private client.
+Bolga, Ghana, 2019: For a private client.
 The project investigates the Bolga basket weaving landscape and the possibilities for value-adding partnerships and design innovations.
 In collaboration with representatives of the Kufuor Scholars' Program, the trip covered topics such as artisan pay scales, material sustainability, product innovations, social and economic development, working relationships with local social structures and entrepreneurship training.
 The project kick-started a series of product testing and is expected to continue with local engagements.

-Oaxaca, 2018: Narrative Made participated as a China representative at Garland’s Global Pathways of Craft Today Forum in Oaxaca, Mexico.
+Oaxaca, Mexico, 2018: Participated as a China representative at Garland’s Global Pathways of Craft Today Forum.
 Organised by Valeria Florescano, the programme was filled with field visits and exchanges from artisans, designers and artists across Mexico and aboard.
 It was a chance to learn about the Zapotec values that underlined their mesmerising crafts, and particularly its place in the world today.
 From the lives of rug weavers, embroiderers, dyers, glassmiths and potters, visits to the ruins of Atzompa and the national archives, to the celebrations of El Día de los Muertos with the families of local craftsmen, it was a priceless exchange and visioning time for the future of Oaxacan crafts, which gives great inspirations for the cultures around the world.
 Read more about it here.

 • Sojourner Collection, 2016: Sojourner is a collection that appreciates the sojourners of our world, in collaboration with Indonesian brand SukkhaCitta.
 Today where division strives, we call for kindness.
 We call for the embrace of differences and diversity - the sojourners, the ones from a different culture and background, the ones with a different habit, a different language, diet, or prayer routine.
 Inspired by the generous posture of harvesters instead of picking up dropped grains they leave it for the poor and the foreigners living among them, it voices the idea that abundance should be shared.
 The collection features natural indigo dye and hand-drawn batik from the hilly mountain village of Jlamprang in Central Java of Indonesia.
 Its profit goes towards funding the building of a new workshop in the village.